-We have demonstrated prevention of disease progression and survival benefit in a murine model after a single dose.
-Based on publicly available information to date, we believe these data are the first known demonstrations of durable disease modification, survival benefit, and prevention of arrhythmia using an AAV:PKP2 gene therapy construct.
+In preclinical studies (presented at the ASGCT Annual Meeting and HRS Heart Rhythm event in 2022) of PKP2 knockout mice, we have demonstrated prevention and reversal of disease progression and survival benefit following a single dose for gene therapy.
+We believe these data are among the first demonstration of durable disease modification, survival benefit and prevention of arrhythmia using an AAV:PKP2 gene therapy.

 DWORF Gene Therapy Program for Dilated Cardiomyopathy (DCM)

 We are developing an AAV-based gene therapy designed to deliver the DWORF gene for patients with DCM, estimated to affect about one million patients in the United States.
 DCM is a progressive and life-threatening disease that causes left ventricle (LV) enlargement, LV wall thinning, insufficient contraction, reduced blood flow, ventricular arrhythmias, and can result in premature morbidity and need for heart transplant in affected individuals.
 DWORF is a muscle specific micro-peptide first discovered by our co-founder Eric Olson, Ph.D. that acts on the sarcoplasmic/endoplasmic reticulum Ca2+ ATPase 2a (SERCA2a) pathway, widely considered to be a promising target in HF.

 We and our academic collaborators have accumulated significant preclinical in vivo proof-of-concept evidence for the therapeutic benefit of overexpression of the DWORF gene in multiple murine models, including models of gDCM and HFrEF, as well as tolerability in murine models.
 Based on publicly available information to date, we believe these are the first demonstrations of the potential benefit of AAV:DWORF.

 This program is currently at the candidate selection stage.